 Many trains now have luggage stacks inside the seating area.
 This is a German ICE train...

-Luggage on trains: It's simple, don't over-think it...
+Luggage on trains: It's so simple, don't over-think it...

 Luggage limits on trains...

-Unlike airlines, there is generally no weight limit for luggage on European trains.
-Just remember that you will have to carry it!
-Eurostar theoretically limits luggage to two large items per passenger, with a maximum 85cm in any one dimension, plus a small item of hand luggage, but fortunately in practice they're not fussy about it and won't measure your bags if they're a tad over, nor worry about an extra carrier bag or whatever.
+Unlike airlines, there is generally no weight limit for luggage on European trains - or in the handful of cases where there is, it's in the small print and nobody cares or weighs or measures your bags anyway.
+Just remember that you will have to carry (or pull along on its wheels) whatever you bring.
+Eurostar theoretically limits luggage to two large items per passenger, with a maximum 85cm in any one dimension, plus a small item of hand luggage, but fortunately in practice they're not fussy about it and won't measure your bags if they're a bit over that, nor worry about an extra carrier bag or whatever.
 There is room for luggage on Eurostar on the luggage racks above the seats and for larger items on the racks at the end of each coach.
 Porters are a thing of the past, but most major stations have self-help luggage trolleys.
 Sometimes these require a coin to release them, which is returned when you return the trolley.
 Eurostar website baggage information page.

 Labelling your bags..